t-var-s/adventofdenocode/README.md

 ```

 In 2021, to warm-up and start learning Typescript and Deno, I made a script to download the input and the first challenge for each day.
-Run the command above with the year and your session cookie from adventofcode.com, this will create a folder on the current directory for each available day.
-An initial file will be saved on each folder with the text from that day's challenge as a comment and some boilerplate code that I've found to be useful as all puzzles involve handling some line-by-line input.
+Run the command above with the year and your session cookie from adventofcode.com, this will create a subfolder on the current directory for each available day.
+Besides the input.txt, an initial solution.ts file will be saved with the text from that day's challenge as a comment and some boilerplate code that I've found to be useful as all puzzles involve handling some line-by-line input.

 https://adventofcode.com